 Due to the unprecedented increase of cases of the coronavirus, it’s becoming increasingly likely that most of us will find ourselves, if we haven’t already, having to live in quarantine and isolation for a period of time.
 Italy and Spain have already had a national lockdown enforced, the European Union has closed it’s borders, and the USA has declared a national emergency.
 While this all seems overwhelming, and potentially quite scary, it’s important for us to remember that these measures are in place in part to protect those most vulnerable in our communities.
 Social-distancing is a responsibility we must all take on, but it is important to make sure you have plenty of things to do during isolation.

 Since you may not be able to actually hang out with your friends for a couple of weeks, you’ll need another way of spending time together.
 We’ve put together a list of seven great video chat apps that allow you to keep in touch with some chit chat, games, and making plans.
-Once we’re out of this difficult time, we’re all going to need a break, so discuss a dream summer vacation with your pals, and head over to Glamping Hub.
-Use the code GHDISCOUNT30, and plan your perfect getaway while using one of these great apps.
+Once we’re out of this difficult time, we’re all going to need a break, so discuss a dream summer vacation with your pals on one of these free video chat apps, and head over to Glamping Hub.

 Use google for your hangouts during social-distancing